-38-33.3-201.
+- 38-33.3-201.
 Creation of common interest communities.
-(1) A common interest community may be created pursuant to this article only by recording a declaration executed in the same manner as a deed and, in a cooperative, by conveying the real estate subject to that declaration to the association.
-The declaration must be recorded in every county in which any portion of the common interest community is located and must be indexed in the grantee's index in the name of the common interest community and in the name of the association and in the grantor's index in the name of each person executing the declaration.
-No common interest community is created until the plat or map for the common interest community is recorded.
+(1) (a) A common interest community may be created pursuant to this article 33.3 only by recording a declaration executed in the same manner as a deed and, in a cooperative, by conveying the real estate subject to that declaration to the association.
+The declaration must be: - (I) Executed by or with the express written authorization of the owner or owners of the real estate that is to be included in the common interest community, as shown by the records of the county clerk and recorder's office of the county where the real estate is located; - (II) Recorded in every county in which any portion of the common interest community is located;

-(2) In a common interest community with horizontal unit boundaries, a declaration, or an amendment to a declaration, creating or adding units shall include a certificate of completion executed by an independent licensed or registered engineer, surveyor, or architect stating that all structural components of all buildings containing or comprising any units thereby created are substantially completed.
+- (III) Indexed in the grantee's index in the name of the common interest community and in the name of the association; and - (IV) Indexed in the grantor's index in the name of each person executing the declaration. - (b) No common interest community is created until the plat or map for the common interest community is recorded. - (2) In a common interest community with horizontal unit boundaries, a declaration, or an amendment to a declaration, creating or adding units shall include a certificate of completion executed by an independent licensed or registered engineer, surveyor, or architect stating that all structural components of all buildings containing or comprising any units thereby created are substantially completed.

 Source: L. 91: Entire article added, p.
 1715, § 1, effective July 1, 1992.
 L. 93: Entire section amended, p.
 646, § 8, effective April 30.
+L. 2024: (1) amended, (HB 24-1383), ch.
+182, p.
+983, § 2, effective August 7.